JosephJamesReynolds/NFT_Marketplace/README.md

 ## Demo

-Check out the [demo video](/link-to-your-video) on the Intro page to see the NFT Marketplace in action.
+Check out the [demo video](https://youtu.be/nIaH8G0XUhU) on the Intro page to see the NFT Marketplace in action.

+For a technical explanation, see the [technical video](https://youtu.be/Ya4aLRYMHAI).

 ## Technology Stack & Tools